bambooww/iot-tree/doc/quick/quick_know_tree.md

-### 2.1 Appointment
+### 2.1 Agreement

-A function node within a tree node can access all resources of the same level or underlying included nodes.

-Naming convention:
+#### 2.1.
+1 naming convention

 The names of all nodes of IOT tree server must comply with the following regulations

-1 must start with A-Z and A-Z, and the subsequent letters must be in A-Z and A-Z_ Within.
-No other letters are allowed. (because the name starting with '' is an internal system name)
+(1) It must start with a-a A-Z, and subsequent letters must be in the range of a-z A-Z 0-9 _ No other letters are allowed. (because names starting with '_' are internal system names)

-2. The names of child nodes under the same tree node cannot be duplicate.
+(2) Child nodes under the same tree node cannot have duplicate names.

-The reason why the naming is so specified is that the external interfaces provided by IOT tree server are basically based on naming.
+The reason why the naming is so specified is that the external interfaces provided by IOT-Tree Server are basically based on naming.
 The strict regulations are to facilitate the call of external systems and reduce the possibility of errors.

+#### 2.1.
+2 access agreement
+A function node within a tree node can access all resources of the same level or underlying included nodes.